 The 2016 Kia Forte interior mixes tech, comfort and even a little whimsy with the ripples on the passenger-side dash.
 That dash is soft-touch, by the way, an example of the overall quality of materials you'll find inside.
 The comfortable driver's seat is available with heating and cooling, and there's also an available heated steering wheel.
 The rear seat is roomy for the class, and also offers optional heating for the outboard positions, a rarity at this price point.
 If you need more cargo room than the standard 15-cubic-foot trunk, the Forte5 hatchback offers 23 cubic feet.

-While the 2015 Kia Forte isn't as flashy as the Hyundai Elantra – its corporate cousin – the Forte will look better over the long run because of it.
-We like the addition of LED accents in the headlights, and the 2-door Forte Koup and hatchback Forte5 add more style to the lineup, but without undermining the conservative aesthetic.
+It's hard to believe that the 2016 Kia Forte and the Hyundai Elantra are cousins under the skin.
+However, despite being not quite as flashy as the Hyundai, we think the 2016 Forte will look fresh longer than the Elantra has.
+The LED headlight accents are a nice touch, and the 2-door Forte Koup and hatchback Forte5 manage to add more style to the lineup without undermining the conservative aesthetic.
 Here, Kia's healthy addiction to category-first features manifests itself in power-folding exterior mirrors, puddle lamps and illuminated door-handle pockets.

 Under the Hood